 Cash and cash equivalents comprise of cash on hand and short-term investments.
-Short-term investments are highly liquid, subject to insignificant risk of changes in value and have a short maturity term of less than 90 days or are highly liquid.
+Short-term investments are highly liquid, subject to insignificant risk of changes in value and have a short maturity term of less than 90 days.

 (e) Deferred revenue: